sindresorhus/meow/readme.md

 Define argument flags.

-The key is the flag name and the value is an object with any of:
+The key is the flag name in camel-case and the value is an object with any of:

 - `type`: Type of value.
 (Possible values: `string` `boolean` `number`)
 - `alias`: Usually used to define a short flag alias.